-For example, the pumpkin cold foam mainly is a topping for Starbucks cold brew drinks, but you can add it to anything you want.
+At Starbucks, it’s mainly served on top of cold brew drinks, but you can add it to anything you want.

 For instance, one really popular iced chai tea latte customization is to add a fluffy layer of pumpkin cream foam on top.
 As you can imagine, it’s the perfect mixture of spicy fall flavors.

-Here’s how to order a Starbucks pumpkin cream chai.
+Here’s how to order a Starbucks iced chai with pumpkin cold foam.
 Trust me, it’s the perfect fall duo.

 - Easy Pumpkin Spice Syrup Recipe